 Sr. Director, High School Aviation Initiative, AOPA, Frederick, MD

-Cindy serves as the Senior Director for Aircraft Owners and Pilots Association’s High School Aviation Initiative.
-Cindy was a high school mathematics teacher in Michigan for 16 years and earned the Presidential Award for Excellence in Mathematics and Science Teaching.
-She served as an Albert Einstein Distinguished Educator Fellow at the National Science Foundation in Washington, DC where she was the teacher representative on the White House Office of Science and Technology Policy STEM education committee.
-Cindy also worked at the Maryland State Department of Education, where she served as Special Assistant to the State Superintendent.
-In this role, she led STEM education in Maryland and created a five-year STEM education strategic plan for public schools in the state.
+Cindy Hasselbring serves as the Senior Director for Aircraft Owners and Pilots Association’s High School Aviation Initiative.
+Cindy was a National Board Certified high school mathematics teacher in Michigan for 16 years and earned the Presidential Award for Excellence in Mathematics and Science Teaching.
+She served as an Albert Einstein Distinguished Educator Fellow at the National Science Foundation in Washington, DC where she was a teacher representative on the White House Office of Science and Technology Policy STEM education committee.
+Cindy also worked at the Maryland State Department of Education, where she served as Special Assistant to the State Superintendent and led STEM initiatives for the state.
+Cindy is a private pilot.

 Executive Director, Academics and Instruction, Ada City Schools, Ada, OK